 Commercial Development Group administers concessions, including the food/beverage, specialty-retail, car rental, space rental and other passenger services concession program.
 Examples of other concessions programs include Automatic Teller Machines (ATMs), Baggage Carts, Baggage Storage, Business Service Centers, Duty Free Shops, Food & Beverage, Gift & News, Locker Rentals, Rent-A-Car, Specialty Coffee, Specialty Retail and Vending Machines.
 Concessions contracts typically involve revenue to Los Angeles World Airports carried out in the form of rental/leasing contracts.

-Other Divisions: Many LAWA divisions purchase professional/technical and personal services.
-LAWA has many divisions purchasing a variety of products, services and materials.
+Other Divisions: Many LAWA divisions purchase professional/technical and personal services along with a variety of products, services and materials.
 We recommend that small businesses initially work with the Small Business and Job Opportunities representative for the division where they are interested in marketing products or services - as he or she will be happy to make a first contact for you.
-Other divisions include:
+Other divisions include, but are not limited to:

 Business and Job Resources Center: This division assists those businesses who wish to sell their goods or services to the Airports.
 The center's primary function is economic development - their mission is to provide neighboring businesses with improved access to opportunities with LAWA.
 BJRC offers lists of pre-qualified subcontractors and certified minority, woman and disadvantaged businesses.